Gaban-D/Twitter-kameto-stats-bot/README.md

 # About

-This program is used to fetch data from twitch api and post a daily tweet about those data
+This program is used to fetch data from a twitch channel with twitch api and post a daily tweet about those data

 ## Installation